ValentinVigouroux/InfoCommerce/README.md

 The code extract information on a list of 2,1 M enterprises and thus will not stop automatically : Perform “Ctrl+c” 2 times to stop the code manually.

 Steps to Run the Code (For Beginners)
+You will not be able to run this code because you don’t have access to the database I’m using, and I don’t yet know how to share it, but you can adapt the code to work with your own list of companies.
 I use Anaconda Navigator, which makes it easy to install and manage libraries.
 1. Open Anaconda (environment manager).
 2. Select an environment containing the Scrapy and Protego libraries (in addition to the default ones).